Kasper Povlsen

-Kasper Povlsen (born 26 September 1989) is a retired Danish footballer.
+Kasper Povlsen (born 26 September 1989) is a Danish retired footballer.
 He is notably right-footed.

 Retirement

 In December 2018, Povlsen announced that he would retire at the end of the year due to some serious injuries.

 Two years after his retirement, in December 2020, it was confirmed that Povlsen had returned to his childhood club Dronningborg Boldklub, as assistant manager.
-On 22 March 2021, he was also hired as an youth coach at AGF.
-In July 2022 Povlsen confirmed, that he had been hired as head of the clubs talent center.
+On 22 March 2021, he was also hired as a youth coach at AGF.
+In July 2022 Povlsen confirmed that he had been hired as head of the clubs talent center.